Dispersed Camping: What It Is and Where Can You Do It?

 Bring a trowel to make disposing of your business a little less dirty!

-4. Trash Removal
+4. Remove Trash

 Before you leave a DC site, inspect the area for anything you might have dropped or forgotten to pick up.
 Even micro scraps of plastics or foods can attract critters.
 When mice enter an area, snakes might follow, and then your trash will have created a hazard for future campers.